Kavathar: Description

 The place is partially famous for its Kavatharu Temple, where Bhuta Kola is held annually.

 Demographics

-Kavathar has an average literacy rate.
+In 2011 there were 357 households in Kavathar village, according to the census data.
+The total population was 2089, of which 724 were males and 805 were females.
+There were 144 children between the age of 0 and 6, 68 male and 76 female.

 Education

 The primary school in Kavathur celebrated its 100th anniversary in 2012.

 Economy

 Kavathar has no concrete roads.
 Farming was abandoned, as newer generations left the area and migrated to Mangalore, Mumbai or Pune or immigrated.

 Transport facilities are almost absent.
 The village has no bus service, because without a bridge between Balkunje and Kavathar, service was not economically feasible.
 The bridge was opposed by temple authorities who claimed that it would disturb the pilgrimage.
 The bridge was later constructed.

 Nature

 It has forest area with diverse species of birds and mammals.
 Peacocks are found in abundance, while tigers, who once inhabited its forests have vanished.
 It has a wide range of snakes, and a number of coconut and cashew trees.